nkerrison/nkerrison/README.md

 ### Hi there, I'm Nicole Kerrison :wave:
-- 🌵 I'm an undergraduate student at the University of Arizona
+- 🌵 I'm a graduate student at the University of Arizona's Lunar and Planetary Laboratory
 - :sparkles: I’m interested in solar system evolution and galaxy evolution
-- :seedling: I’m currently learning R and Git
-- :musical_note: Since 2010, I've played the harp

 <!---
 nkerrison/nkerrison is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.